Province of Zara: World War II

 Fascist Italy, and other Axis powers, invaded the Kingdom of Yugoslavia on April 6, 1941.
 Zara held a force of 9,000 Italian army soldiers and was one of the starting points of the invasion.
 The force under the command of General Vittorio Ambrosio defeated easily the Royal Yugoslav Army in crisis and reached in a few days Sebenico and Spalato on April 15 (2 days before Yugoslavian surrender).
 Civilians were previously evacuated to Ancona and Pola.
 Occupying Mostar and Dubrovnik (Ragusa in Italian), on April 17 they met Italian troops that had started out from Italian Albania.

-Within a few weeks, Benito Mussolini required the newly formed puppet-state, the so-called Independent State of Croatia (NDH) to hand over almost all of Dalmatia (including Spalato/Split) to fascist Italy under the Rome Treaties.
-The city became the center of a new Italian administrative territorial entity, called Governorate of Dalmatia, that included the enlarged Province of Zara, the new Province of Spalato, and the new Province of Cattaro.
-Under Italian Fascist reign, at the end of 1941 the Slavic population was subjected to a policy of forced Italianization (related to the history of Venetian Dalmatia).
+Within a few weeks, Benito Mussolini required the newly formed puppet-state, the so-called Independent State of Croatia (NDH) to hand over almost all of Dalmatia (including Spalato/Split) to Fascist Italy under the Rome Treaties.
+The city became the center of a new Italian administrative territorial entity, called Governorate of Dalmatia, that included the enlarged province of Zara, the new Province of Spalato, and the new Province of Cattaro.
+Under Italian fascist rule, at the end of 1941 the Slavic population was subjected to a policy of forced Italianization (related to the history of Venetian Dalmatia.
 Many public works were done, like new hospitals and sewages.
 The Province of Zara in 1942 had a population of 211,900 inhabitants and an area of 3,179 km2.

 After Mussolini was removed from power on 25 July 1943 and arrested, the government of Pietro Badoglio signed an armistice with the Allies on 3 September 1943, which was made public only on 8 September 1943, and the Italian army collapsed.
 However, just four days later on 12 September 1943, "Il Duce", was rescued by a German military raid from his secret prison on the Gran Sasso mountain, and formed the Nazi-puppet Italian Social Republic in the north of the country.
 The NDH proclaimed the Rome Treaties to be void and occupied Dalmatia with German support.
 The Germans entered Zara first, and on September 10 the German 114th Jäger Division took over.